 Be informed about the Best SEO Techniques to Rank #1 in Search Engines.

-So, here are few points which every CMO should take note and expect from every SEO company so that they always keep you informed about how the company is performing online:
+So, here are a few points that every CMO must take note of and expect from every SEO company so that they always keep you informed about how the company is performing online:

-After you have finalized upon an SEO company to look after your company’s online marketing, you should conduct an introductory meeting with the team, either in person, conference call or via video.
-This is to give them an introductory brief about your company and introduce them to the other employees of your company.
+After you have finalized an SEO services agency to look after your company’s online marketing, you should conduct an introductory meeting with their team, either in person, conference call or via video.
+This is to give them an introductory brief about your brand and introduce them to the other employees of your organisation.
 In this meeting, you will be introduced to the account manager and other employees of the team.
-They can use this opportunity to ask you additional questions about your business, marketing, and SEO goals.
-They will also outline their method of working and clarify their remuneration policies.
+This meeting would provide then with the opportunity to ask you additional questions about your business, marketing, and SEO goals.
+It would also enable them to outline their method of working and clarify their remuneration policies.
 This also includes laying down their expectations while working with them.

 While the company clarifies what you can expect from them, you need to ensure they have properly understood what your expectations are from them.
 Let them clarify things you do not know about, such as billing cycles and time allotment.